 Having spent all my life in California I decided to try something new and ventured off to the Upper West Side in New York City for a few years where I took my first and only photography class where I quickly learned that I hated classes and preferred the candid moments, unique individual personalities and composing photos by taking what is given to me versus forcing things unnaturally.
 As a self-taught photographer, I hate the technical aspects of the camera, have a distaste for overly photoshopped images that could never be observed in person with the naked eye and loath the Pinterest-ization and Instagram-ification of photos.
 I am an old school guy when it comes to photography and have only followed two photographers - Brandon Stanton of The Humans of New York and the late great Bill Cunningham of the New York Times.

-When not behind the camera, I am out stalking Jonathan Gold's recommended eats around Los Angeles, discovering the beautiful foliage around Sonoma County, sampling rare craft IPA beers from all over the world, adding to my addiction of podcasts, anxiously awaiting the latest episodes of Last Week Tonight with John Oliver, following my USC Trojans football team (Fight On!), secretly compiling my list of favorite places to work remotely around San Francisco, adding to my unhealthy addiction to dress socks and traveling to destinations near and far offering unique and distinct food, art, music, culture, architecture and people.
-I'm an avid salsa dancer having taught briefly in San Francisco years ago - if you need recommendations on where to go, let me know.
+When not behind the camera, I am out stalking Jonathan Gold's recommended eats around Los Angeles, discovering the beautiful foliage around Sonoma County, sampling rare craft IPA beers from all over the world, scouring the internets for new podcasts, anxiously awaiting new episodes of Last Week Tonight with John Oliver, following my USC Trojans football team (Fight On!), secretly compiling my list of favorite places to work remotely around San Francisco, adding to my unhealthy addiction to dress socks and traveling to destinations near and far offering unique and distinct food, art, music, culture, architecture and people.
+I'm an avid salsa dancer (taught briefly in San Francisco years ago), received best dancer superlative in school and I am your guy for 90s Hip-Hop category during bar trivia.